 |Stainless Steel||$120 – $140|

 An electrician is a must-have tradesperson for any kitchen project, no matter the size.
-Besides the obvious elements such as lighting, you are also going to need several power outlets and all your new appliances wired and installed.
+Besides the obvious elements such as lighting, you’ll also need several power outlets as well as new appliances wired and installed.
 Expect to be charged anywhere from $70 to $95 per hour.

 A licensed plumber is one of the most crucial trades for a kitchen renovation.
 They will install your kitchen sink, faucet and taps and your new fridge with a water/ice dispenser.
-Expect them to charge hourly rates ranging between $100 to $150.
+Expect them to charge hourly rates ranging between $100 and $150.

 A Specialized backsplash installer

 A backsplash installer can meticulously install a glass, tiled or stainless-steel backsplash among other materials.

-Whether you’re thinking of an elegantly tiled backsplash or simply tiles for the flooring, an experienced tiler has expertise in laying wall and floor tiles with absolute precision.
+Whether you’re thinking of an elegantly tiled backsplash or simple flooring, an experienced tiler will do the work with absolute precision.

-If you are looking for an expert to handle the entire project management for you, then a dedicated kitchen builder is the perfect professional for you.
+If you are looking for an expert to manage the entire project for you, then a dedicated kitchen builder is the perfect professional for you.
 These general contractors can manage and coordinate all of the above trades and save you a lot of time by not having to juggle it all on your own.
-Expect, however, to pay a little extra for the convenience.
+Expect to pay a little extra for the convenience.

 Does my kitchen contractor need to be licensed?

-This will depend on which province your property is in and the particular work each individual is performing.
-Many elements of a kitchen renovation require plumbing and electrical work which no matter where you are, will require a licensed professional to perform.
+This will depend on which province your property is in and the work being performed.
+Many elements of a kitchen renovation require plumbing and electrical work, which requires licensing no matter where you are.

-In the City of Toronto, a general contractor will require a Metro Building Renovators Licence while their electrical and plumbing sub-trades will require their Certificates of Registration respectively.
+In the Toronto, a general contractor will require a Metro Building Renovators Licence while their electrical and plumbing sub-trades will require their Certificates of Registration respectively.

 In Montreal and the rest of Quebec, every contractor, general or specialized, will require a relevant RBQ licence.